0x3333/scene_sequencer/README.md

 ## Configuration

-No configuration is needed in `configuration.yaml`.
-The component registers services automatically.
+You need to add `scene_sequencer:` to your `configuration.yaml` for the component services to be registered.

 ## Services